-- Reverse the distance and near eyes if a patient is having trouble adapting. - Refine the lens powers if there is trouble with adaptation.
-Accurate lens power is critical for preshyonic natients - Emphasize the benefits of the clear near vision in straight ahead and upward gaze with - The decision to fit a patient with a monovision correction is most appropriately left to the eye care practitioner in conjunction with the patient after carefully considering the patient's needs. - All patients should be supplied with a copy of the Bausch + Lomb PureVision®2 For Presbyopia (balafilcon A) Visibility Tinted Contact Lens Patient Information
+- Reverse the distance and near eyes if a patient is having trouble adapting.
+Refine the lens powers if there is trouble with adaptation.
+Accurate lens powers - Emphasize the benefits of the clear near vision in straight ahead and upward - The decision to fit a patient with a monovision correction is m appropriately left to the eye care practitioner in conjunction patient after carefully considering the patient's needs.
+All patients should be supplied with a copy of the Bausch + Lomb Pure Vision® 2 For Astigmatism (balafilcon A) Visibility Tinted Contact Lens Patient Information Booklet.